Last updated 11/21/2022

 The health care provider at the distant site must determine the following:

-- The service delivered via telehealth meets the procedural definition and components of the CPT or HCPCS procedure code, as defined by the American Medical Association, or the Current Dental Terminology procedure code, as defined by the American Dental Association.
+- The service delivered via telehealth meets the procedural definition and components of the CPT or HCPCS procedure code, as defined by the American Medical Association, or the CDT procedure code, as defined by the American Dental Association.

 Telestroke Services